xuchen66/sphinx-emdocs/source/serialem-note-work-with-hex-grid.rst

    :alt: hole finder for hex
    :align: center

-To turn this function on, for a task that involving cross-correlation such as eucentric rough and fine, autofocusing etc..
+To turn this function on,

+- For a task that involving cross-correlation such as eucentric rough and fine, autofocusing etc., check the box "Erasing Periodic Peaks for Align & Focus" in ** Image Alignement & Focus** control panel.
-For realign routine in LD mode, turn it on from menu Navigator - Erase Periodic Peaks in LD.
+- For realign routine in LD mode, turn it on from menu Navigator - Erase Periodic Peaks in LD.

 ..
 Warning::